carlfahl/git_diff_merge_rebase/README.md

 * run `git checkout master` to change back to the master branch.  run `git merge new_feature` to bring the changes in from the new_feature branch.
 * `gitg` still shows a linear series of changes.
 * edit the index.html file in the master branch; switch to the new_feature branch; edit the same lines in the new_feature branch.
+* commit these changes to the new_feature branch.
+* `gitg` now shows diverging branches.

 ### Step 2: